 Plaza Dorrego information

-After Plaza de Mayo, Plaza Dorrego is the city's oldest plaza.
+After Plaza de Mayo, Plaza Dorrego is the city’s oldest plaza.
 It dates to the 18th century and was originally a pit stop for caravans bringing supplies into BA from around Argentina.
 At the turn of the 19th century it became a public square surrounded by colonial buildings that survive to this day.
-There's still a wonderful old-time atmosphere here and cafe-restaurants like Bar Plaza Dorrego will definitely take you back in time – if you can ignore the nearby Starbucks.
+There’s still a wonderful old-time atmosphere here and cafe-restaurants that will definitely take you back in time – if you can ignore the nearby chain coffee shops.